EAkeweje/GPmix/README.md

 - `plot_projection_coeffs(**kwargs)` : plots the distribution of projection coefficients.
 Takes `kwargs` from `seaborn.histplot`.

 ##  `GPmix.UniGaussianMixtureEnsemble`
-Facilitates ensemble clustering by fitting a univariate Gaussian Mixture Model (GMM) to each set of projection coefficients.
+For each projection function, learn a univariate Gaussian mixture model from the projection coefficients.
+Then extract a consensus clustering from the multiple GMMs.
 ```python
 UniGaussianMixtureEnsemble(n_clusters, init_method = 'kmeans', n_init = 10, mom_epsilon = 5e-2)
 ```